twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

     {{ 'cd'|in('abcde') }}

-You can use this filter to perform a containment test on strings, arrays, or objects implementing the `ArrayAccess` interface.
+You can use this filter to perform a containment test on strings, arrays, or objects implementing the `Traversable` interface.

 ### `default`